ccbiozhaw/MLevo/README.md

 ### Data and code to reproduce our results ###

 ml_predictions.ipynb - jupyter notebook with our code. the cells can be executed in order from top to bottom.
+The notebook was already pre-run, and the expected outputs are visible.
 The only requirement are for the data files to be in the same directory as the jupyter notebook file.
 The runtime should not exceed a couple of minutes, even on a standard laptop

 training_data_activity.xlsx - 	The activity (A) was calculated using the formula A = tot.
 Cl conversion WelO5* mutant / tot.
 Cl conversion WelO5* GAP (tot.
 Cl conversion= (SIM1a + SIM1b) / (SIM1a + SIM1b + SIM1c + SIM1)); the sequence of the mutant is shown as a three letter code (e.g. WelO5* V81_A88_I161 = VAI)